 Otay Water District has been an opens in a new windowEPA WaterSense partner since 2008.
 WaterSense is a partnership program sponsored by the U.S. Environmental Protection Agency.
 Its mission is to protect the future of opens in a new windowour nation’s water supply by promoting and enhancing the market for water-efficient products and services.
 Saving water is easy—many products are already available for use, and it doesn’t require changing the way most of us live or do business.
 WaterSense labelled products are generally 20% more water efficient than similar products in the marketplace.
 Click on the links below for more information on WaterSense and WaterSense labelled products:

 Not sure how much water you use inside your home?
 Use the Homewaterworks Calculator to show which water uses in your home are efficient and which are not.
+To use the calculator, click opens in a new windowHERE.

 To use the drip calculator to measure and estimate water waste due to leaks, click opens in a new windowHERE.